← Back to search

 Why a clinician orders it

-Loud snoring with witnessed pauses in breathing, severe daytime sleepiness, or suspected complex sleep disorders.
+Loud snoring with witnessed apneas, severe daytime sleepiness, suspected complex sleep disorders, or when home testing is not appropriate.

 Medical necessity — what insurers usually look at

-Many plans require an at-home sleep test first unless there is a reason an in-lab study is needed (other medical conditions, prior inconclusive home study, suspected non-apnea disorder).
+Many plans (and Medicare LCDs) require an at-home sleep test first unless there is a documented reason an in-lab study is needed — significant cardiac/pulmonary disease, neuromuscular disease, suspected non-apnea sleep disorder, or an inconclusive home study.

 Documentation to ask about